Eyjafjallajokull/gengen/README.md

 # GenGen

 This project aims to build 3d model using only 2d grayscale image as reference.
 It is impossible to make a real, accurate 3d model, what I'm trying to achieve is an *abstract* model.
-The result of an algoritm will be a model consiting of many triangles, looking at it from specified direction and with proper lighting should reveal base image.
-From any other direction model will look like randomly placed trinagles.
+The result of an algorithm will be a model consiting of many triangles, looking at it from specified direction and with proper lighting should reveal base image.
+From any other direction model will look like randomly placed triangles.

 # Current status